CatarinaGamboa/liquidjava/README.md

 ## Verify Installation

-To generate an executable to check your refinements using LiquidJava, do as follows:To verify that you can execute LiquidJava:
+To generate an executable to check your refinements using LiquidJava*:
-*Warning: Any change to LiquidJava requires rebuilding the jar.*

 1. **Build the jar**:
 ```bash
 mvn package -Djar.finalName=liquidjava
 ```
+*Warning: Any change to LiquidJava requires rebuilding the jar.*

 2. **Run verification on examples**:
 ```bash